László Sepsi: Gloria Bistrița

-Benfica / Racing Santander
+Benfica and Racing Santander

 On 12 January 2008, Sepsi signed a five-and-a-half-year contract with Portuguese club, Benfica for an undisclosed fee (newspapers reported a sum between €1.7 – 2.5 million).
 He made his Primeira Liga debut on 17 February when coach José Antonio Camacho sent him to replace Freddy Adu in the final minutes of a game against Naval, managing to provide an assist for a goal scored by Nuno Assis that secured a 2–0 win.
 He played three matches in the 2007–08 UEFA Cup campaign, helping The Eagles get past 1.
 FC Nürnberg and reach the round of 16 where he played in both legs of the 3–1 aggregate loss to Getafe.

 In August 2008, Benfica loaned him to Spanish club Racing Santander in a season-long move.
 Sepsi made his La Liga debut on 31 August when coach Juan Ramón López Muñiz sent him in the 86th minute to replace Óscar Serrano in a 1–1 home draw against Sevilla.
 He played 19 games – 14 starts – as the Cantabrians finished in 12th position, thus retaining their division status.
 He also played four games in the 2008–09 UEFA Cup, helping Racing eliminate Honka in the first round and reach the group stage.
 Deemed surplus to requirements by new Benfica boss Jorge Jesus, Sepsi was again loaned to Racing Santander for the 2009–10 season.
 However, he appeared rarely in his second spell.